-I've visited Africa 4 times and somehow managed to mess up with my packing almost every time!
-You can read my 'how not to pack for southern Africa' article here which explains some of the crucial mistakes you can make when packing to visit Africa.
+I’ve visited Africa 4 times and somehow managed to mess up with my packing almost every time!

 On my most recent visit where I embarked in a 2-week road-trip round the country, I did the best I’ve ever done in terms of packing but man, I still managed to over-pack!
 I can’t believe I actually thought I’d under-packed for this trip but when you’re camping, it’s hard to access all your clothes so you do recycle the same thing over and over.
 Yep, my boots really do smell after wearing them every single friggin’ day for 2 weeks.
 So rule 1 of packing is always pack less than you think you need.
 This is also great for picking up souvenirs.
 Hey, anyone else love buying clothes abroad?

 In terms of camping, the car rental companies tend to provide everything you could possibly need for camping like cooking equipment, chairs, tables, the tent etc. Do double-check before hand as I’m sure the exact list of what comes with your car will vary from company to company.
 I remember when researching different rental companies, one car didn’t come with a spade.
 Like bisch, how am I supposed to dig my car out of trouble in the sand?
 Yep, I sure used that spade.

 My Experiences in Namibia

 So there you have my ultimate guide to Namibia.
 If, like me, you like to read about personal experiences, learning all those ins and outs of a country, then you may wish to check out my blog posts of each day I spent in Namibia.
 There you can find all my honest thoughts and fears and in-depth information on what I liked and what I didn’t like.
 Check it out!